Check out this DIY Fluted Dresser makeover with a thrifted Art Deco style dresser, paint, and some wooden half dowels to give a fresh and modern look.

 So I laid down some cardboard and brushed my favorite stripper all over it and put plastic wrap over the stripper to keep it from drying out.

-I’ll spare you from all of the details here, but if you’re curious, here’s how I like to strip paint with a paint stripper.
+I’ll spare you from all of the details here, but if you’re curious, here’s how I like to strip paint from wood furniture with a paint stripper.

 The Fastest Way to Remove Paint From Furniture